green-fox-academy/governance/README.md

 Use Trello to track all your projects and tasks.

 ### Mentor Time Tracking
-Each mentor should track his or her time and create a transparent report about it in order to unify and make measurable the effort.
+Each mentor should track his or her time dedicated lesson and lesson preparation and create a transparent report about it on a weekly basis in order to unify and make measurable the effort.
 The time tracking should be supervised by the Finance role.

 ## Circles
 ### Junior Education Circle - Tojas